What Is Firmographic Data?

 Dun & Bradstreet

-Dun & Bradstreet maintains a commercial database with 450M+ business records globally.
-The D-U-N-S Number system provides unique identifiers for companies and tracks corporate family relationships.
+Dun & Bradstreet maintains one of the largest commercial databases in the world, with 450M+ business records across 200+ countries.
+The D-U-N-S Number system assigns unique identifiers to companies and tracks corporate family relationships, a capability that is particularly valuable for enterprise account planning where a single parent company may have dozens of subsidiaries.

 Firmographic data includes detailed financial information, credit ratings, and risk scores alongside standard company attributes.
-The platform tracks corporate linkage to map parent-subsidiary relationships, acquisitions, and ownership structures.
-Data depth includes employee counts by location, revenue by business segment, and executive leadership information.
+The platform maps corporate linkage to surface parent-subsidiary relationships, acquisitions, and ownership structures.
+Data depth extends to employee counts by location, revenue by business segment, and executive leadership information.

-Integration with major CRM platforms and data warehouses enriches existing records and maintains data quality.
-The platform includes industry classification using multiple taxonomies including NAICS, SIC, and proprietary codes.
-Financial services, supply chain, and enterprise sales teams use D&B for credit risk assessment and account planning.
+Integration with major CRM platforms and data warehouses enriches existing records and supports ongoing data quality management.
+Financial services, supply chain, and enterprise sales teams use D&B primarily for credit risk assessment and complex account planning rather than high-velocity prospecting workflows.

 D-U-N-S Number for company identification